Here at Booky, we’ve got the scoop!

 Wildflour Italian – BGC World Finance Center

 Since opening their doors in 2012, Wildflour has gone on to become one of the most successful and recognizable names in the restaurant industry.
 So, it’s no surprise that foodies all over the Metro are buzzing about the brand’s newest concept: Wildflour Italian.
-Set to open this March at the ground floor of the new World Finance Center in Bonifacio Global City, the menu will reportedly highlight freshly-made pastas, as well as seafood and meats grilled over a hearth.
-We’ve heard the restaurant will even feature a wood-fired pizza oven imported from Italy!
+Open now at the ground floor of the new World Finance Center in Bonifacio Global City, the menu highlights freshly-made pastas, as well as seafood and meats grilled over a hearth.
+It even features a wood-fired pizza oven imported from Italy!

 Made Nice Supper Club – Joya Rockwell